• May 15, 2025

 Q. Just how precise is a trekking GPS?

-Garmin handhelds have a 95% accuracy rate for GPS position within 3 meters (10 ft).
-This implies that your portable device may save your location to within three meters of where you really are at any one moment.
+Garmin handhelds have a 95% accuracy rate for GPS positions within 3 meters (10 ft).
+This implies that your portable device may save your location to within three meters of where you are at any one moment.

 Q. Can I trust my GPS in the mountains?